Skip To Content

 If your survey device is not equipped with a compass or a gyroscope, it may not meet sensor calibration requirements.
 If this is the case, switch to a device that is equipped with these sensors to successfully collect the necessary data.

-Regardless of the compass accuracy, you can still access the Test mode of the IPS Setup app.
+Regardless of the compass accuracy, you can still test the positioning in Map mode if the Indoor Positioning Data Service is available.

 Configure Wi-Fi scan throttling